Become a Student Representative to help shape the student experience at RMIT or partner with staff to contribute to academic program improvements.

 Participating in a volunteer program or role can not only be personally fulfilling but can also help you meet new people and build essential skills that employers value – like communication, leadership and teamwork.
 Volunteer experience also looks great on your résumé!

-Explore all the different ways to volunteer at RMIT and sign up to start your volunteering journey.
+Explore some of the volunteer programs RMIT has to offer and sign up to start your volunteering journey.

 Become a Student Representative to help shape the student experience at RMIT or partner with staff to contribute to academic program improvements.